Common Vulnerability Scoring System: Temporal metrics

 The Temporal metrics were essentially unchanged from CVSSv2.

 Environmental metrics

 The Environmental metrics of CVSSv2 were completely removed and replaced with essentially a second Base score, known as the Modified vector.
 The Modified Base is intended to reflect differences within an organization or company compared to the world as a whole.
-New metrics to capture the importance of Confidentiality, Integrity and Availability to a specific environment were added.
+New metrics to capture the importance of Confidentiality, Integrity, and Availability to a specific environment were added.

 Criticism of Version 3

 In a blog post in September 2015, the CERT Coordination Center discussed limitations of CVSSv2 and CVSSv3.0 for use in scoring vulnerabilities in emerging technology systems such as the Internet of Things.

 Version 3.1

 A minor update to CVSS was released on June 17, 2019.
-The goal of CVSS version 3.1 was to clarify and improve upon the existing CVSS version 3.0 standard without introducing new metrics or metric values, allowing for frictionless adoption of the new standard by both scoring providers and scoring consumers alike.
+The goal of CVSSv3.1 was to clarify and improve upon the existing CVSSv3.0 standard without introducing new metrics or metric values, allowing for frictionless adoption of the new standard by both scoring providers and scoring consumers alike.
 Usability was a prime consideration when making improvements to the CVSS standard.
-Several changes being made in CVSS v3.1 are to improve the clarity of concepts introduced in CVSS v3.0, and thereby improve the overall ease of use of the standard.
+Several changes being made in CVSSv3.1 are to improve the clarity of concepts introduced in CVSSv3.0, and thereby improve the overall ease of use of the standard.

 FIRST has used input from industry subject-matter experts to continue to enhance and refine CVSS to be more and more applicable to the vulnerabilities, products, and platforms being developed over the past 15 years and beyond.
 The primary goal of CVSS is to provide a deterministic and repeatable way to score the severity of a vulnerability across many different constituencies, allowing consumers of CVSS to use this score as input to a larger decision matrix of risk, remediation, and mitigation specific to their particular environment and risk tolerance.

-Updates to the CVSS version 3.1 specification include clarification of the definitions and explanation of existing base metrics such as Attack Vector, Privileges Required, Scope, and Security Requirements.
+Updates to the CVSSv3.1 specification include clarification of the definitions and explanation of existing base metrics such as Attack Vector, Privileges Required, Scope, and Security Requirements.
 A new standard method of extending CVSS, called the CVSS Extensions Framework, was also defined, allowing a scoring provider to include additional metrics and metric groups while retaining the official Base, Temporal, and Environmental Metrics.
 The additional metrics allow industry sectors such as privacy, safety, automotive, healthcare, etc., to score factors that are outside the core CVSS standard.
-Finally, the CVSS Glossary of Terms has been expanded and refined to cover all terms used throughout the CVSS version 3.1 documentation.
+Finally, the CVSS Glossary of Terms has been expanded and refined to cover all terms used throughout the CVSSv3.1 documentation.